Abd3lwahab/Education-Management-System/README.md

 #### Save changes
 ![IMG05](https://i.imgur.com/RKtc0KG.png)
-If you choose save data, it will save data in CSV files in dictionary /data
+If you choose save data, it will save data in CSV files in dictionary/data

 ## Contributing